GreptimeTeam/docs/docs/faq-and-others/faq.md

 Yes, we open sourced the dashboard for users to query and visualize their data.
 Please check out our initial version on [GitHub Repo](https://github.com/GreptimeTeam/dashboard).

-## What would be the use cases for a time-series database?

-Common use cases for time-series database include but are not limited to the following four scenarios:
-1. Monitor applications and infrastructure
-2. Store and access IoT data
-3. Process self-driving vehicle data
-4. Understand financial trends